mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 ## Creating an equivalent Zig app

-I haven't written any Zig code yet, so I'll create a boilerplate Zig executable with the following command:
+To create my Zig application, I'll use `zig init-exe`, which creates a boilerplate Zig executable:

 ```bash
 $ zig init-exe